Charlie-Echo/bdms-quiz-web/README.md

 ## Utilization

-Once the installation process is successful, you can start initializing this API with the following command:
+Once the installation process is successful, you can start initializing this project with the following command:
 ```
 npm run start
 ```